EngBaz/BrAIcht-Bot/README.md

 ## Implementation

-This project implements a RAG pipeline to retrieve relevant context to a cue from a vector database.
-This information consists of Bertolt Brecht's plays.
-We then provide this context and the chat history to the
-LLM
+In this project, a Retrieval Augmented Generation (RAG) pipeline is developed that extracts the corresponding context in response to a clue from a vector database.
+The retrieved information includes the plays of Bertolt Brecht.
+This context is then forwarded to the language model (LLM) together with the chat history.
+In addition, the extracted context is enhanced by prompt engineering and "few-shot" prompting techniques so that the LLM is able to generate scenes and dialogues that are stylistically similar to Brecht's plays.

 ## Related work